monkishtypist/cmml/README.md

 To take it one step further, we might also include upcoming sporting and leisure events in the taxonomy like so:
 ```
-Tax sportsAndLiesure as 'Sports and Leisure'
+Tax sports_and_leisure as 'Sports and Leisure'
     newsArticle
         topic
             'or'